NoroffFEU/css-frameworks-ca/README.md

 ## Description

-A simple and effective page combining products and blogs in a fast and convinient way
+A simple and effective page displaying blogs and images from people

-- Good combination of blogs and products
-- Quick loadspeed and instant load capabilities
-- Seperate loads for initial view and hidden view for fast response
-- Created with modules for easy adjustments by anyone

 ## Built With